meekotherogue/by-night/commissions/commissions.md

   includeSelf: true
 ---

-Here is the collection of art that I was commissioned to create
+Here is the collection of art that I was commissioned to create.